pagkly/Zed/Investopedia4/Historical Cost Definition.md

 ### Key Takeaways

 -   Most long-term assets are recorded at their historical cost on a company's balance sheet.
--   Historical cost is one of the basic accounting principles laid out under generally accepted accounting principles (GAAP).
+-   Historical cost is one of the basic accounting principles laid out under [[Generally Accepted Accounting Principles (GAAP)|generally accepted accounting principles (GAAP)]].
 -   Historical cost is in line with conservative accounting, as it prevents overstating the value of an asset.
 -   Highly liquid assets may be recorded at fair market value, and impaired assets may be written down to fair market value.